United States - The climate in short

 Proceeding south, the west coast remains cool even in northern

-California and down to San Francisco, but winter becomes progressively milder, and cold spells become rarer.
+California and down to San Francisco, but winter becomes progressively milder, and cold spells become rarer, so that the climate begins to acquire

 San Francisco